-In the interim, until 31 March 2023, ASIC will consider new applications for individual temporary licensing relief or new standard AFSL or Foreign AFSL applications from entities that cannot rely on the transitional, limited connection relief or passport relief described below.
+In the interim, until 31 March 2026, ASIC will consider new applications for individual temporary licensing relief or new standard AFSL or FAFSL applications from entities that cannot rely on the transitional, limited connection relief or passport relief described below.

-The Foreign AFSL regime permits entities regulated overseas by specified sufficiently equivalent regulatory regimes to be eligible to apply for a Foreign AFSL to provide certain financial services to wholesale clients in Australia.
-The Foreign AFSL regime recognises a greater number of regulatory regimes than passport relief as being sufficiently equivalent, being regulatory regimes in Denmark, Germany, Hong Kong, France, Luxembourg, Ontario in Canada, Singapore, Sweden, the United Kingdom and the United States.
-FFSPs from other jurisdictions can also apply to extend the Foreign AFSL regime to other regulatory regimes.
+The Foreign AFSL regime permits entities regulated overseas by specified sufficiently equivalent regulatory regimes to be eligible to apply for a FAFSL to provide certain financial services to wholesale clients in Australia.
+The FAFSL regime recognises a greater number of regulatory regimes than passport relief as being sufficiently equivalent, being regulatory regimes in Denmark, Germany, Hong Kong, France, Luxembourg, Ontario in Canada, Singapore, Sweden, the United Kingdom and the United States.
+FFSPs from other jurisdictions can also apply to extend the FAFSL regime to other regulatory regimes.

-Limited connection relief is available until 31 March 2023 to an FFSP that is carrying on a business in Australia only because it is inducing, or intending to induce, wholesale clients in Australia to use its financial services.
+Limited connection relief is available until 31 March 2026 to an FFSP that is carrying on a business in Australia only because it is inducing, or intending to induce, wholesale clients in Australia to use its financial services.

-Entities currently relying on "passport" relief under the prior FFSP regime can continue to do so until 31 March 2023.
+Entities currently relying on "passport" relief under the prior FFSP regime can continue to do so until 31 March 2026.
 Passport relief was available to certain FFSPs providing financial services to wholesale clients only, where such FFSPs are regulated by certain foreign regimes considered by ASIC to be sufficiently equivalent to the Australian regime.

-Funds management relief is slated to commence 1 April 2023 and provides licensing relief to some providers of funds management financial services to certain categories of Australian professional investors.
-It is expected that funds management relief will be replaced with the exemptions proposed under the FFSP Bill but this is subject to the outcome of the federal election.
+Funds management relief is slated to commence 1 April 2026 and provides licensing relief to some providers of funds management financial services to certain categories of Australian professional investors.